Flea Markets in Los Angeles

 Last updated:

-It is no surprise that a trendy county like Los Angeles has an abundance of flea markets and antique shows.
-While we know that choice is something that vintage enthusiasts absolutely adore, we can understand that there is such a thing as too much choice.
-That is why we have selected eight of the best flea markets in LA.
+It comes as no surprise that a fashionable city like Los Angeles has an abundance of flea markets and antique shows.
+While vintage enthusiasts adore choice, we understand that too much choice can be overwhelming.
+That’s why we’ve selected eight of the best flea markets in LA.

-As always with our flea market reviews, we have carefully selected the best local flea markets that feature only the finest antique and vintage products.
-So we skipped all the swap meets and farmers’ markets and focused on the really good stuff.
+As always with our flea market reviews, we have carefully selected the finest local flea markets featuring the best antique and vintage products.
+We skipped all the swap meets and farmers’ markets to focus on the really good stuff.

-Enjoy our list of the best flea markets in LA for antique and vintage shopping in the Golden State!
+Enjoy our list of the best flea markets in Los Angeles for antique and vintage shopping in the Golden State!

-More than 2,500 merchants gather each month at the Rose Bowl Stadium in Pasadena in one gigantic swap meet.
-The Rose Bowl Flea Market is without a doubt the largest and most influential flea market in LA, and on the West Coast!
+Each month, more than 2,500 merchants gather at the Rose Bowl Stadium in Pasadena for one gigantic swap meet.
+Without a doubt, the Rose Bowl Flea Market is the largest and most influential flea market in LA and on the West Coast.

 Best Flea Markets in LA: View of Rose Bowl flea market

-More than 20,000 flea market enthusiasts flock to the Rose Bowl Flea Market every single month.
-And judging by the number of celebrities visiting it, it is the place to be and be seen.
-The Rose Bowl Flea Market is on the bucket list of all vintage lovers, so it’s no surprise it is one of the best flea markets in LA.
+Every single month, more than 20,000 flea market enthusiasts flock to the Rose Bowl Flea Market.
+Judging by the number of celebrities who visit, it is certainly the place to be seen.
+It’s no surprise that the Rose Bowl Flea Market is one of the best flea markets in LA, as it’s on the bucket list of all vintage lovers.

 Where: 1001 Rose Bowl Dr, Pasadena, CA91103, CA US